 TGbf editor: please make the following change in subclause 11.55.1.4, P173L31.

-If no Sensing Measurement Setup Response frame is received within this time period, or if a Sensing Measurement Setup Response frame is received with a status code other than SUCCESS, the measurement setup of the granted Measurement Setup ID shall not be resumed and is considered unsuccessful.
+If no Sensing Measurement Setup Response frame is received within this time period, or if a Sensing Measurement Setup Response frame is received with a status code other than SUCCESS, the measurement setup shall not be resumed and is considered unsuccessful.

 CIDs: 1548, 1549, 2109